The 13 Best Hikes in Big Bend National Park

 Looking for where to stay in Big Bend?
 Check out the Terlingua Ghost Town.

-We enjoyed the views for the rest of the walk back, taking in the flowers blooming thanks to the rainy season.
+We enjoyed the views for the rest of the walk back, taking in the flowers that were blooming thanks to the rainy season.
 The soil around the Laguna Meadows area is black and volcanic.
-There was so much to take in, including another panoramic view of the Chisos Basin.
+There was so much to take in, including another panoramic view of the Chisos Basin (see below).

 3. Window View Trail

 This isn't even a hike, it's a stroll.
-This paved trail is .3 miles long and next to the Chisos Mountains Lodge, right before the South Rim trailhead.
+This paved trail is .3 miles long and next to the Chisos Mountains Lodge, right before the South Rim trail head.
 You can see the famous Window in the distance and it frames a jaw-dropping sunset.
-Maybe if you just completed the South Rim you can grab an ice cream from the store and collapse your weary bones on a bench here to watch the sunset, you earned it.
+Maybe if you just completed the South Rim you can grab an ice cream from the store and collapse your weary bones on a bench here to watch the most beautiful Big Bend National Park sunset, you earned it.

-Big Bend Hiking Trails on my to do list
+The Best Big Bend Hiking Trails on my to-do list:

 The few above are the three hiking trails did.
-There were a few more hikes on my list that we were unable to do, so these "honorable mention" hikes in Big Bend (that are on the top of my list for our next trip here) are:
+There were a many more Big Bend hikes on my list that we were unable to do.
+Here is a list of the best hikes in Big Bend National Park that are left on my to do list.

 We had every intention of doing the Window Trail, but the South Rim left us far too sore to even consider it, so until next time Window Trail.
 This is a moderate hike.
 It's a 5.6 mile there and back hike to the famous window you view from a distance at the Window View Trail.
 I've heard it's similar to Lost Mine in difficulty.
 However, you are descending on the way there, leaving the steep climb for the return.
 Be sure to save water and energy for the return uphill hike.

 All hikes until this point have been Mountain Hikes in the Chisos.
-The following are in the desert or along the Rio Grande.
+The following are Desert & River trails.

 The Santa Elena Canyon is a must do experience.
 Well, so I'm told.
 Due to heavy rains throughout the previous weeks, this hike was closed while we were visiting.
 It's a moderate 1.7-mile hike into the canyon and the views are said to be magnificent.

 The Hot Springs Historic Trail was also closed when we were there due to flooding.
-This is a short 1-mile hike and is an easy one.
+This is a short 1-mile hike and is an easy one, making it a good option for families.
 There's no shade so in the hot summer months be careful with the sun.
 You can refresh yourself with a dip in the hot springs while overlooking the Rio Grande.
+Don’t only hike to the Hot Springs but continue to the end of the trail to reach the most beautiful views.

 I would have loved to do the Mule Ears Spring Trail, a popular hike in the desert.
 However, I'll save it for a cooler time of year.
 This is a moderate 3.8-mile hike in the desert starting on the Ross Maxwell Scenic Drive.